Get All the Dirt

 How are sizes determined?
 There are two simple methods; either using a wooden board with drilled holes that determine size (left) or incremental markings along the edge of a table against which each bulb is measured.

-Grocery store garlic is bred, in large part, for long shelf life, not rich, complex, zippy flavor.
-The white skinned produce-department bulbs last, but pale when it comes to taste.
+If you love garlic (who doesn't?) don't settle for grocery store bulbs.
+These are bred mostly for long shelf life, not rich, complex, zippy flavor. . . much like market store tomatoes in winter; all about holding ability, not taste.
+The white skinned produce-department garlic bulbs last, but pale when it comes to deliciousness.

-To make sure you get great garlic, and your money's worth, we've recently partnered with a Northwest grower that produces some of the biggest, most beautiful garlic heads found anywhere.
+To make sure you get great garlic, and your money's worth, we partner with Northwest growers that produces some of the most beautiful garlic heads found anywhere.

 The farm is a small, family affair.
 The land and farming practices have earn certification as Naturally Grown and are in the process of becoming organically certified.
 (It can be a long, hoop-filled process.)
-The farmers are warm hearted, hard working souls with a huge community spirit - just the type of folks you'd want to know and support.
+These farmers are warm hearted, hard working souls with a huge community spirit - just the type of folks you'd want to know and support.
+Their goal for the farm is to raise food and funds to support their community's hungry.
+In 2018, they donated 4,700+ lbs of food and 568 dozen eggs to their local food bank.
+Wow!